Suwannee-Satilla Region Technical Information

 Over the next 40 years, the population in the Suwannee-Satilla Region is projected to grow by 4%, increasing the demands for surface water and groundwater and increasing the quantity of wastewater generated.
 Total water withdrawals by municipal, industrial, and agricultural sectors are forecasted to increase by 23% (74 million gallons per day (MGD)) from 2020 to 2060.
 Total wastewater flows are projected to increase by 5% (3.4 MGD) over the same period.

-The Gap Analysis Technical Memorandum compares the water and wastewater demand forecasts to the available resources.
-This material is also summarized within Section 5 of the Regional Water Plan.
-Areas where future demands exceed the estimated capacity of the source have a potential gap that may be addressed through water management practices.
+The Regional Water Plan compares the water and wastewater demand forecasts to the available resources to determine potential resource challenges the Region could face.
+This material is also summarized within Section 3 and 5 of the Regional Water Plan.
+Areas where future demands exceed the estimated capacity of the source have a potential challenges that may be addressed through water management practices.
 Potential water resource issues identified for the Suwannee-Satilla Region include:

-- Assimilative capacity assessments indicate the need for improved wastewater treatment in some facilities within the Suwannee, Satilla, and St. Marys river basins.
+- Water quality conditions indicate the potential need for improved wastewater treatment within the Suwannee, Satilla, and St. Marys River basins.

-- Addressing non-point sources of pollution and existing water quality impairments should be a part of addressing the region’s future needs.
+- Addressing non-point sources of pollution and existing water quality impairments will be a part of addressing the region’s future needs.